-When I arrived for my first day, the guy who hired me nearly fired me on the spot.
+When I arrived for my 1st day I was nearly fired on the spot.
 Boom.
-Done.
-Goodbye.
+Done…

 Why?

-Because of a life lesson I didn’t know at the time, but one I still use to this day.
+Because of a life lesson I didn’t know, that I now use to this day.
+But first, let me tell you about the foreman how hired me, Big Jim.

-“What the hell are you doing?” he asks.
+“What the hell are you doing?” he asked.

 “What do you mean?”